+Motivation

 We were motivated to find a way to generate a perfect bracket or a better bracket than average based on the idea that it is a mathematically interesting task and economically advantageous.
-It is mathematically interesting because the predicted odds of getting a perfect bracket are 1 in 1,610,543,269 (for the year 2015).
-Additionally, it is economically advantageous because we can make money by betting with our friends and others on who has a better bracket.
-Also, there is usually money offered for a perfect bracket by multiple companies.
+It is mathematically interesting because the predicted odds of getting a perfect bracket are 1 in 1,610,543,269.
+These odds are so slim because one would have to guess the correct outcome of 63 consecutive games, where an early mistake guarantees the rest of the bracket is incorrect.
+Additionally, it is economically advantageous because we can make money by betting with our friends and others on who has a better bracket, and there is usually money offered for a perfect bracket by multiple companies.

+Tools

-We used a Decision Tree from the Scikit library.
+We are using the classifiers from the python Scikit library.
+This library includes our current main classifier Random Forest.
 We took in many features of a team that was compiled throughout the season games*.

+Attributes & Data Manipulation

-These statistics included a team’s performance and their opponents’ collective efforts.
+These team statistics include a team’s performance and their opponents’ collective efforts.
 For example, team statistics would include field goal points made, field goal points attempted and field goal percentage, as well as opponent field goals made, opponent field goal points and opponent field goal percentage, among many others.
 We also manipulated each feature (except for percentages) to be per game to prevent skewing from the number of games a team could play in the whole season, since some teams played more games than other teams.
+The manipulation of features to per-game was critical since it ensured that the teams that played more games (aka teams that made it further in the tournament) were not biased as significantly in the whole tournament.
 We then took the differential between a team’s proper statistic and its opponent statistic.
-In all, we took in 120 features for a team into our decision tree as can be seen in Appendix A. For training, a game would be the instance where we would pit team A’s statistics vs team B’s statistics and then whether team A won was the outcome.
+In all, we took in 120 features for a team into our decision tree as can be seen in Appendix A. For training, a game would be the instance where we would pit team A’s statistics vs. team B’s statistics and then whether team A won was the outcome.

+Chosen Classifier